 Individual Music Lessons

-Beginning Fall 2017, the Music program will offer Individual Music Lessons for students at beginning, intermediate and advanced levels.
+Beginning Fall 2017, the Music program will offer Individual Music Lessons for students at beginning and intermediate/advanced levels.
 Instrumental lessons include fundamentals of reading, performance technique and level-appropriate repertoire.
+Students may register for beginning MUS 141: Individual Music Lessons I or intermediate/advanced lessons MUS 341: Individual Music Lessons II.

 Music Ensembles at UIS include Chorus, Band, and Chamber Orchestra.
 Each ensemble performs at a number of concerts each year, including the UIS Fall and Spring Showcase Concert.
 Ensembles are open to students, faculty, staff and Springfield community members and welcome musicians from a range of skill levels.
 Additional ensemble opportunities include Old Time Jam, and other various ensembles.